 Health professionals (doctors, nurses, pharmacists, dentists, nutritionists, health science students, etc.), public health educators, and health organizations volunteer their time to provide screening services and health education in the barbershops.
 Referrals are made for customers that need additional follow-up care.

 TADay provides a community outreach and training opportunity for health professionals, students, and staff of community organizations to gain hands-on experience working in a trusted venue-the African American barbershop.
 You can gain valuable insight about the concerns and health care needs of the community to better inform the quality of your care.

 How to participate in TADay

-TADay registration will open soon.
+TADay registration is now open through April 16.
 Additional Information will be posted on the CHE website at www.healthequity.pitt.edu